 3. The Willingness to Be Wrong

-This journey—from retreat to return—taught me that a dissertation is not just a document; it is a 𝘤𝘭𝘢𝘪𝘮.
+This journeyโfrom retreat to returnโtaught me that a dissertation is not just a document; it is a ๐ค๐ญ๐ข๐ช๐ฎ.
 A claim to originality, to intellectual autonomy, and, yes, to creative license.

 4. Cross-Disciplinary Audacity